Is Blogging Still the Answer?

 It Won't Last - But Like Twinkies, It Has

 Blogging was laughed at, in those early days.
-Or, business pundits and business coaches shook their heads and said, "It won't last.
+Business pundits and business coaches shook their heads and said, "It won't last.
 I will never advise my clients to have a blog."
+Even our authors, back then, resisted our advice to start a blog.

 Child's play.
-That's how they treated blogs.
+That's how blogs were treated.
 People blogging obviously didn't have anything better to do.
+If you said you blogged, people rolled their eyes and laughed.

+Well, we're in a new world now.
 How the mighty have fallen.
 All those big names.
 All those know-it-alls.
 They told me, when I talked to them, that blogging was for the little people.
 They told me that blogging would never amount to anything.
 They said no one cared what any of us who were blogging had to say.
-The laughed out loud, sometimes.
+They laughed out loud, sometimes.

 "Blogging is not a business tool.
 It's a megaphone with no substance behind it," they said.